helium/HIP/0064-wifi-dao.md

 ### Proof-of-Coverage Specification

-The WiFi SubDao is required to constantly interrogate hotspots using the Proof-of-Coverage challenge mechanism to ensure that hotspots are representing their locations and uptime accurately.
+The WiFi SubDao is required to constantly interrogate Hotspots using the Proof-of-Coverage challenge mechanism to ensure that Hotspots are representing their locations and uptime accurately.
 The net results of each of these challenges are relayed to the Helium L1 after being validated by their respective consensus groups.

-For WiFi SubDao we propose to separate the challenge and witness functions between the operator of a hotspot and a mapper device (such as a phone or a dedicated mapper) with an application that has been authorized to perform the witness function.
+For WiFi SubDao we propose to separate the challenge and witness functions between the operator of a Hotspot and a mapper device (such as a phone or a dedicated mapper) with an application that has been authorized to perform the witness function.
 This approach is largely similar to the Mobile DAO with a key difference being the usage of an application provided by the subDAO rather than a SIM for authentication since WiFi devices do not need SIM cards in order to access the network.

 Any device (first and foremost a phone) with the proper application can be a witnessing device on the network.
-To witness coverage a “mapper phone” must connect to a hotspot using an application that has been granted mapping privileges by the service provider.
+To witness coverage a “mapper phone” must connect to a Hotspot using an application that has been granted mapping privileges by the service provider.
 Service providers will act as “validators of witness transactions” performed by mappers by authenticating mappers.

 During initial launch stages, when network density is low, to combat gaming, the WiFi SubDao will implement a simple limiting algorithm:

-1. Same mapper can witness the same hotspot no more than once every 4 hours
+1. Same mapper can witness the same Hotspot no more than once every 4 hours
 2. Same cell can be witnessed by a maximum of 6 unique mappers every hour

-During consequent launch stages, as the density of mappers grows, WiFi SubDao will look to implement a more robust algorithm, similar to Helium LoRa PoC, whereby only randomly challenged hotspots can be witnessed.
-We also propose that some of the HWIFI that are pre-mined at the launch of the network, and distributed to the subDAO operations fund is distributed over the course of the stub period to live hotspots on an epochal basis in roughly equal proportion (akin to universal basic income).
+During consequent launch stages, as the density of mappers grows, WiFi SubDao will look to implement a more robust algorithm, similar to Helium LoRa PoC, whereby only randomly challenged Hotspots can be witnessed.
+We also propose that some of the HWIFI that are pre-mined at the launch of the network, and distributed to the subDAO operations fund is distributed over the course of the stub period to live Hotspots on an epochal basis in roughly equal proportion (akin to universal basic income).

 ### Data Transfer and Pricing Specification

-Data Credits are utilized in asserting new hotspots and their location on the chain, registering OUIs and associated devices, and as payment for packet transfers.
+Data Credits are utilized in asserting new Hotspots and their location on the chain, registering OUIs and associated devices, and as payment for packet transfers.
 We propose 1GB of data at $0.01 as the initial value price consumers will pay to access the Wifi network.
 We propose to use a similar pricing mechanism defined as per